FrederiqueRetsema/AMIS-Sig-AWS-CICD/vagrant/README.md

 After the last blog, you might want to destroy the certificate.

+## What to do when I cannot destroy the environment via Terraform?

+A full description of the objects that are created by the Terraform scripts can be found in the faq.
+You can use the GUI to go to the relevant services and delete the objects by hand.

 ## Questions

 I made a FAQ to answer frequently asked questions (and their answers).
 You can find it in the same directory as this README.md (and vagrant) file.